leethomason/OpenSaber/readme.md

   will use PWM to keep the power at the specified level (or less.)
-  This means you can sometimes round down on the resistor values: for example, if the `perfect` resistor is 1.6 ohms, and the calculator recomends 1.8 ohms, you might use a 1.5ohm to give the microcontroller a little more "range" to work with.
+  This means you can sometimes round down on the resistor values: for example, if the `perfect` resistor is 1.6 ohms, and the calculator recommends 1.8 ohms, you might use a 1.5ohm to give the microcontroller a little more "range" to work with.

 - LED indicator lights, usually on the buttons.
 Powered at Vcc,